kkonrad/simple-web-crawler/README.md

 ## Potential extension points

+* input data validation (is argument present, is valid URL)
 * Scaling through messaging solution like Kafka and putting workers on Kubernetes alike platform
 * try Favicon?
 * don't use Internet in tests.
 Serve local webpage to make exact asserts in tests
+* evaluate JS on pages to get more links (through Selenium?)